 Her adventure travel, environment, health, editorial columns, and sports articles and essays have appeared in national magazines including, Health, UtneReader, Natural Solutions, Alternative Medicine, 5280, and Women’s Adventure.
 She has also worked for Backpacker, Climbing, VeloNews, InsideTriathlon, Recording, Dandelion, and Women’s Sports + Fitness magazines.

-She lives in Boulder, Colorado with her partner of 15 years, their son, and three pups.
+She lives in Boulder, Colorado with her partner of 17 years, their son, and two pups.

 Teaching the Cat to Sit